Frances Hodgson Burnett: Moved to Washington, D.C.

-Within a few years Burnett became well known in Washington society and hosted a literary salon on Tuesday evenings, often attended by politicians, as well as local literati.
+Within a few years, Burnett became well known in Washington society and hosted a literary salon on Tuesday evenings, often attended by politicians, as well as local literati.
 Swan's practice grew and had a good reputation, but his income lagged behind hers, so she believed she had to continue writing.
 Unfortunately she was often ill and suffered from the heat of D.C., which she escaped whenever possible.
 In the early 1880s she became interested in Christian Science as well as Spiritualism and Theosophy.
 These beliefs would affect her later life as well as being incorporated into her later fiction.
 She was a devoted mother and took great joy in her two sons.
 She doted on their appearance, continuing the practice of curling their long hair each day, which became the inspiration for Little Lord Fauntleroy.

 In 1884, she began work on Little Lord Fauntleroy, with the serialization beginning in 1885 in St. Nicholas, and the publication in book form in 1886.
-Little Lord Fauntleroy received good reviews, became a best-seller in the United States, and England was translated into 12 languages and secured Burnett's reputation as a writer.
+Little Lord Fauntleroy received good reviews, became a bestseller in the United States and England, was translated into 12 languages and secured Burnett's reputation as a writer.
 The story features a boy who dresses in elaborate velvet suits and wears his long hair in curls.
 The central character, Cedric, was modeled on Burnett's younger son Vivian, and the autobiographical aspects of Little Lord Fauntleroy occasionally led to disparaging remarks from the press.
 After the publication of Little Lord Fauntleroy, Burnett's reputation as a writer of children's books was fully established.
 In 1888 she won a lawsuit in England over the dramatic rights to Little Lord Fauntleroy, establishing a precedent that was incorporated into British copyright law in 1911.
 In response to a second incident of pirating her material into a dramatic piece, she wrote The Real Little Lord Fauntleroy, which was produced on stage in London and on Broadway.
 The play went on to make her as much money as the book.